jdidion/papers2/README.md

 db = Papers2() # opens database at default location
 ```

-To simply iterate through all the publications in the database:
+To iterate through all the publications in the database:

 ```python
 for pub in db.get_publications():
     print pub.title
 ```

-The API simply uses SqlAlchemy auto-mappings to generate objects from database tables, so you can view the full list of available fields either by viewing `.schema` in the SQLite3 console, or by running python in an interactive session and printing the object dictionary:
+The API uses SqlAlchemy auto-mappings to generate objects from database tables, so you can view the full list of available fields either by viewing `.schema` in the SQLite3 console, or by running python in an interactive session and printing the object dictionary:

 ```python
 print dir(pub)